-Dr. Hoffman, as lead or co-counsel, also has an impressive list of seven- and eight-figure victories in a wide range of other cases, from medical malpractice to birth injury to civil rights litigation.
+Dr. Hoffman has vast trial experience in both state and federal courts and, as lead or co-counsel, has achieved an impressive list of seven- and eight-figure settlements and verdicts in a wide range of medical malpractice, birth injury, civil rights, and other personal injury cases.

-In all, his work on those and other mass-tort cases has led to the recovery of more than $100 million for his clients.
+His work on those and other cases has led to the recovery of more than $150 million for his clients.

-From 1991 to 1996, Dr. Hoffman served on the faculty of the University of Pennsylvania School of Medicine and as an attending surgeon at the Children’s Hospital of Philadelphia.
+From 1991 to 1996, Dr. Hoffman served as an Assistant Professor of Surgery at the University of Pennsylvania School of Medicine and as an attending surgeon at the Children’s Hospital of Philadelphia.
 He is internationally recognized for his research and clinical work in pediatric trauma, hepatobiliary and liver transplant surgery, upper gastrointestinal surgery, and the surgical management of complex congenital malformations.
-He has authored or co-authored more than 50 articles and book chapters on a variety of medical topics and is currently an invited author for textbook chapters on cardioethics and transplantation.
+He has authored or co-authored over 50 articles and book chapters on various medical topics, including ethical issues in medical care delivery.

 Dr. Hoffman was appointed by federal judges to national Plaintiffs Steering Committees in cases involving testosterone replacement therapy drugs (before the U.S. District Court for the Northern District of Illinois), and the anticoagulant drug Xarelto (before the U.S. District Court for the Eastern District of Louisiana).
 As a member of those committees, Dr. Hoffman played integral leadership roles in shaping the plaintiff’s cases and the trials.